lmbxmu/FilterSketch/README.md

-## Test Model's Performance
+## Test Our Performance

-You can also run the following code to test our models after sketching in experiments:
+Follow the command below to verify our pruned models:

 ```shell
 python test.py